www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                 * [ ] Define the subject of errors.
                 * [ ] Handle this like logging, but with a special address.
                 * [ ] Document why explicit error message handling is bad.
+                * [ ] Render all exception messages with a tree as common mark.
     * [ ] Add example of sport lesson assignment as an editor page to the webserver.
     * [ ] Document and attempt backwards compatibility for this language only.
 Note the relation to the stable system API.
     * [ ] Delete obsolete SolutionEditor and the corresponding users.